sdc-ice-climbers/ice-climbers-reviews-api/README.md

 # Atelier Reviews API Service

-### *Goal:*
-Build a scalable REST API for a retail e-commerce front-end, optimized to handle web-scale traffic.
+Starting with a sluggish API capable of less than 100RPS, the Atelier Reviews API is the result of refactoring an e-commerce monolithic application to a more performant and scalable microservice architecture capable of handling webscale traffic.

-### *Solutions:*
+### *Optimizations:*
 - Implemented an ETL process to migrate over 7GB/20M+ entries into a redesigned postreSQL database optimizing query times to ~1ms.
-- Scaled horizontally to a micro-service architecture with 3 AWS EC2 instances.
+- Scaled horizontally to a microservice architecture with 3 AWS EC2 instances.
 - Installed an NGINX load balancer to distribute traffic across servers and utilize proxy_caching.

 <br>

 ## Stress Testing
 ### *Scenario*
-#### Randomized selections from bottom 20% of 20M+ entry dataset @ 2000RPS
+#### Randomized selections from bottom 20% of dataset @ 2000RPS
 ##### *93% Decrease in Avg. response time with 163% increase in successful responses*
 <br>